-60. In September 2014, FSA issued a notice of proposed rulemaking to update its NEPA regulations.
+- 61. In September 2014, FSA issued a notice of proposed rulemaking to update its NEPA regulations.
 79 Fed.
 Reg.
 52239 (Sept.
-3, 2014).

-61. FSA's proposal explained that for many loan actions it would eliminate the Class I/Class II EA process described above, and would instead use the Worksheet checklist.
-Id. at 52241.
+3, 2014). - 62.
+FSA's proposal explained that for many loan actions it would eliminate the Class

+&lt;sup>2 While FSA previously considered both number of animals and potential environmental effects in deciding whether to conduct a Class I or Class II EA, FSA now considers only the number of animals.
+As explained supra in footnote 1, the previous Class I numerical thresholds differ from the thresholds FSA now uses to delineate "medium" CAFOs.
-62. In the proposed rule, FSA did propose categorical exclusions for several programs but insisted it was not exempting CAFOs from EAs entirely.
-FSA stated that EAs would still be prepared for the "construction or expansion of a CAFO," without setting a minimum size threshold, and for "[r]efinancing of a newly constructed CAFO, including medium CAFOs" Id. at 52257.

-63. FSA proposed to eliminate impacts on nearby residents and waterways as criteria for determining whether "extraordinary circumstances" exist that would trigger an EA.
-Id. at 52255-56.

-64. FSA also proposed to define CAFOs according to EPA Clean Water Act regulations, and thereby use length of confinement, waste management practices, and number of animals, as a proxy for determining impact under NEPA.
-See 40 C.F.R. § 122.23(b)(6).

-65. FSA's medium CAFO loan actions were not among the proposed categorical exclusions.
+- I / Class II EA process described above, and would instead use the Worksheet checklist.
+Id. at 52241. - 63.
+In the proposed rule, FSA did propose categorical exclusions for several programs but insisted it was not exempting CAFOs from EAs entirely.
+FSA stated that EAs would still be prepared for the "construction or expansion of a CAFO," without setting a minimum size threshold, and for "[r]efinancing of a newly constructed CAFO, including medium CAFOs . . . ."
+Id. at 52257. - 64.
+FSA proposed to eliminate impacts on nearby residents and waterways as criteria for determining whether "extraordinary circumstances" exist that would trigger an EA.
+Id. at 52255-56. - 65.
+FSA also proposed to define CAFOs according to EPA Clean Water Act regulations, and thereby use length of confinement, waste management practices, and number of animals, as a proxy for determining impact under NEPA.
+See 40 C.F.R. § 122.23(b)(6). - 66.
+FSA's medium CAFO loan actions were not among the proposed categorical exclusions.
 See 79 Fed.
-Reg. at 52255-56.

-66. In a public comment on the proposed rule, the National Sustainable Agriculture Coalition asked FSA to consider banning the funding of CAFOs "located in any type of floodplain" because of CAFOs' clear environmental impacts in those sensitive areas.
+Reg. at 52255-56. - 67.
+In a public comment on the proposed rule, the National Sustainable Agriculture Coalition asked FSA to consider banning the funding of CAFOs "located in any type of floodplain" because of CAFOs' clear environmental impacts in those sensitive areas.
 The comment asked FSA, at minimum, to require preparation of EAs for such facilities.
-The comment also asked FSA to consider the cumulative impacts of funding multiple animal feeding operations within the same watershed and to consider requiring that the costs of environmental review be borne by the CAFO loan applicants.

-67. Other commenters asked FSA to stop requiring EAs for all medium-sized CAFOs.
+The comment also asked FSA to consider the cumulative impacts of funding multiple animal feeding operations within the same watershed and to consider requiring that the costs of environmental review be borne by the CAFO loan applicants. - 68.
+Other commenters asked FSA to stop requiring EAs for all medium-sized CAFOs.

-68. Even though FSA's Class I / Class II approach had already required EAs for most CAFOs in EPA's "medium" size range, FCS Financial, a farm credit entity in Missouri, opposed the proposed rule on the basis that it believed the rule would "substantially change the scope of when an EA is required and could result in a significant increase in the number of EAs that FSA must conduct each year."
+69. Even though FSA's Class I / Class II approach had already required EAs for most CAFOs in EPA's "medium" size range, FCS Financial, a farm credit entity in Missouri, opposed the proposed rule on the basis that it believed the rule would "substantially change the scope of when an EA is required and could result in a significant increase in the number of EAs that FSA must conduct each year."
 The Missouri State FSA Office, the Missouri Soybean Association, the Missouri Securities and Exchange Commission, and twelve Missouri individuals commented, identically, claiming that requiring an EA for all medium CAFOs would differ from the Missouri Department of Natural Resources and EPA requirements.